QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

      -  |Přihlásit se |   Zpráva přečtena     |     Search     |     liftago  |  Částka       |       Min value     |          Max value   |         50        |        20          |      Hledat    |   Platební symboly,Info,Poznámka,Příloha,Kategorie,Číslo karty,Poznámka,Místo |

 2.2.
-Automation of Transaction Amuounts
+Automation of testing Transaction Amuounts

-      It is tested, whether the amounds are in a given range
+      It is tested, whether the amounts are in a given range

-      Note : user can test it with Czech Krone or Euro.
+      Note : user can test it with Czech Krone (CZK) or Euro (EUR).

              With this test 2 tests are executed : one for CZK test, the other is for EUR test

+             It is possible to create 2 different tests for EUR and CZK, but they are on the same page : it is quicker to test them together

       File : TransactionValueTest.feature